johnnyboldt/array-generator/README.md

 ### Run the Frontend
 In command prompt, cd to array-generator directory, and run `npm start` to run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-I have only tested locally in Chrome.
+App is only supported in Chrome.
+Firefox has a CORS issue (due to no domain for SSL cert?) and Edge has a bug in Copy Text to Clipboard.

 When the app loads you should see something like this:<br>
 ![alt text](https://github.com/johnnyboldt/array-generator/blob/master/public/screenshot.jpg)